SteniusJ/CorrodeDB/README.md

 CorrodeDB has a unique query structure and support for three functions read, write and remove

+Currently, post tokenizer update, the query structure is very flexible for better or worse.

+**For example:**<br>
+`messages[10 8]4,11 20`<br>
+The above is a completely valid query that will get the items at the indexes "10,8,4,11,20" in the table "messages".
+This is because the characters `[ ] , " "` all function as splitters.
+Due to this you can pick and choose to use spaces or commas or opening/closing brackets as separators if you wish.
+I however recommend to use the currently given query structure since this is as I intended for the queries to look, and a future update might require the queries to look as such.

 ### Data read

 The syntax for reading data is:<br>